How To Perfectly Air Dry Your Hair (With No Frizz)

 Unless you’re Mariah Carey, nobody’s got the time or cash for a full-on blowout every time they wash their hair.
-And even if you did, all that heat styling can sometimes stress your hair out to the point that it gets dry, brittle, and even breaks off, which defeats the whole purpose.
+And even if you did (or could), all that heat styling can sometimes stress your hair out to the point that it gets dry, brittle, and even breaks off, which defeats the whole purpose.

 It’s not always easy to air dry your hair in the winter months, especially if you wash your hair in the AM and don’t want to risk a frozen mane.
-However, summer – with all those pool days and beach vacays – lends itself to lowkey, no-fuss, air-dried hair, plus it’s way better for your hair.
-To help you master the art of air drying your hair to glorious perfection, we asked a couple of celebrity stylists to share their best tips.
+However, the usual summer – with all those pool days and beach vacays – lends itself to lowkey, no-fuss, air-dried hair, plus it’s way better for your hair.
+To help you master the art of air-drying your hair to glorious perfection, we asked a couple of celebrity stylists to share their best tips.

 1. Cocktail Your Products